Jumper's Knee

 Another conservative method of treatment is to wear a jumper's knee strap (also known as a patellar strap) or a patella brace.
 These knee supports redistribute force away from the tendon and through the strap, easing pain.
 BraceAbility offers a Patella Tendon Braces & Straps for treating Jumper’s knee and other patella disorders.

 If these do not do the trick, more extreme measures may be needed.
 One option is corticosteroid use.
-This can be applied via medicine on the skin or via injection into the tendon sheath.
+This can be applied via a medicine on the skin or via injection into the tendon sheath.
 The latter of these methods does hold the risk of weakening or rupturing the tendon, however.

 Another method of treatment whose results are still being studied is injecting platelet-rich plasma to the affected region to boost new tissue formation.